I Feel Sad For No Reason: What To Do When You’re Depressed

 2018 was off to a rough start for me.
 Honestly, January is always one of the most difficult months for me, my depression always seems to take more energy to manage this time of year and I’m usually distracted and out of my routine during the holidays.
-I had a really rough day last week and it made me completely regroup and go HARD on my mental health.
+I had a really rough day last week and it made me completely regroup and go HARD on my self-care.
 It’s easy to get down on yourself when you feel like you’re taking a step backward on your mental health journey but the truth is it happens to everyone and it’s part of the process.
 I get discouraged really easily and my first reaction to having a step back is to give up.
 I have to remind myself that it’s OK to have bad days and choose to give myself a break.
 I’ve used this time off as motivation to start really sticking to my routine.
-Here are some depression tips about how to pull yourself out of depression.
+Here are some of the things I am doing that you can use to pull yourself out of depression.

 Get up at the same time every morning

 I got completely out of my routine over the holidays and started sleeping in a lot.
 This felt great at first but I started waking up in the middle of the night and couldn’t fall back asleep.
 I find that getting up at the same time every morning helps me fall asleep faster.
 Being on a regular sleep schedule helps me sleep all the way through the night and I feel like the sleep I get is much higher quality.
 After just a few days of getting up at the same time, I noticed a big difference in how I felt during the day.
 I was able to be more productive and I just felt overall a lot more rested which gave me the energy to work on my depression and try to keep up with the other things on this list